-A written remote learning plan that identifies what virtual options will be used must be developed and shared with families, and families must acknowledge receipt of the policy.
+A written remote learning plan that identifies what virtual options is developed and shared with families, and families must acknowledge receipt of the policy.

 How will you document that families have received a written remote learning plan that identifies what virtual options will be used if face-to-face instruction is not possible?